 - It’s waterproof, surprisingly enough.

 - Only 4GB of storage.

 The iPad Mini comes with most of the awesome features of the traditional iPad but in a smaller size.
-With a 7-inch screen, it is much easier for younger kids to handle.
+With an 8.3-inch screen, it is much easier for younger kids to handle.

-The tablet comes with a fingerprint sensor, so you can control who’s using the tablet and when.
-It has two cameras, one for FaceTime and one for taking pictures and videos.
-With 128GB of storage capacity, your child will be able to store a ton of data without worry.
+The tablet has a fingerprint sensor, so you can control who’s using the tablet and when.
+It has two 12-megapixel cameras, one for FaceTime and one for taking pictures and videos.
+With 64GB of storage, your child will be able to store a ton of data without worry.

-For kids learning how to type, you can connect a wireless keyboard to the device through Bluetooth.
+For kids learning how to write, you can purchase the Apple Pencil to write, draw, or edit instantaneously.
 This will also help with any homework or research needs for older kids.

 - Up to 10 hours of battery life.

 - Comes in four color options.

 - Option to buy a cellular network-enabled edition.